whitneyburton/portfolios/students/1610-back/nick-erhardt/template.markdown

 #### Evaluation Comments:
 Notes:
-- 102 tests all passing *EDIT by Nick: the spec harness had 102 tests, I had 206*
+- 102 tests all passing *EDIT by Nick: the spec harness had 102 tests, I had 206.
+Huzzah unit tests!*
 - spec passing
 - established a process
 - felt more comfortable with enumerables